NoahSaso/dao-up/docs/pages/updating-a-campaign.md

 ```

 You will then want to copy the campaign object shown in that
-command's output into your messages campaign field and update only the
+command's output into the proposal message field and update only the
 fields you want.